matheuspb/rainbow-eta/README.txt

 Type 'make'.
 It will generate an executable using source files from the directory specified in PROJ_DIR.

 The default value of PROJ_DIR is Ia.
-To generate executable files PQCgenKAT_sign, rainbow-genkey, rainbow-sign, and rainbow-verify from other directories, please type "make PROJ=Ib" or replace Ib with any other directory.
+To generate executable files rainbow-genkey, rainbow-sign, and rainbow-verify from other directories, please type "make PROJ=Ib" or replace Ib with any other directory.

 For explanation of files under these directories, please refer to the README.txt in each directory.

-other files under this directory are:
-PQCgenKAT_sign.c - source file for program generating the KAT files rainbow-{genkey,sign,verify}.c - source file for testing programs util.c - small utility programs util.h - header for utility programs
+other files under this directory are: rainbow-{genkey,sign,verify}.c - source file for testing programs

 The single algorithms rainbow-genkey, rainbow-sign and rainbow-verify are used